Yalding: Leisure

-Yalding has a cricket club whose first recorded game was in 1798.
-The cricket pitch was once beside the River Medway on the Lees (Village Common).
-They currently play on the Kintons ground.

 The Greensand Way long-distance footpath crosses the Medway at Twyford Bridge, and follows up the High Street, passes through Blunden Lane, and leaves the village by an ancient byway by Bustom Farm Cottages.
 The Medway Valley Walk follows the river from Tonbridge to the sluice on the east bank, then the Hampstead Lane Canal, and the river to Maidstone on the west bank.

 Yalding Organic Garden has a display of fourteen individual gardens, demonstrating gardening through the last 800 years.
 The plants have been carefully chosen to make sure that they are accurate to their historical period.

-Yalding has a popular annual contemporary music festival called 'The Vicar's Picnic', set on the edge of the village.
-Taking place every July it attracts up to 4000 visitors who camp in adjoining fields.
-Notable acts that have recently performed include The Fun Lovin' Criminals, Starsailor, Reef, Norman Jay MBE, Seb Fontaine, Bruce Foxton, Nightmares on Wax, 90's Indie Britpop band Cast, Canterbury folk-hiphop act, 'Coco & the Butterfields' and The Bluetones lead vocalist Mark Morriss.
-The festival is taking a break in 2019, returning in 2020.
+Yalding had an annual contemporary music festival called 'The Vicar's Picnic', set on the edge of the village.
+Taking place every July it attracted up to 4,000 visitors who camped in adjoining fields.
+Notable acts included The Fun Lovin' Criminals, Starsailor, Reef, Norman Jay MBE, Seb Fontaine, Bruce Foxton, Nightmares on Wax, 90's Indie Britpop band Cast, Canterbury folk-hiphop act, 'Coco & the Butterfields' and The Bluetones lead vocalist Mark Morriss.
+The festival last took place in 2018.

 The Yalding and District Beekeepers Association was formed in January 2011, by a group of local beekeepers, and meets monthly in the Chequers Inn, Laddingford.